SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 ### Alan Simon "The Modern Enterprise Data Landscape"
 November 2nd, 17:00 CET / 9am MST

 Enterprise-scale data management has long been a highly complex and often frustrating proposition.
-Today, with data warehouses and data marts, data lakes, data lakehouses, data fabric, data mesh, in-memory databases and more… your alternatives can be mind-numbing and make you feel as if you’ll never reach your enterprise data management goals.
+Today, with data warehouses and data marts, data lakes, data lakehouses, data fabric, data mesh, multimodel data platforms and more… your alternatives can be mind-numbing and make you feel as if you’ll never reach your enterprise data management goals.

 40-year technology veteran Alan Simon untangles and demystifies the enterprise data management landscape, helping you leap beyond jargon and the latest hot trends through a grounded-in-reality approach to address your longstanding challenges.
 No matter where you are on the path towards a true enterprise data landscape throughout your organization, this presentation will help you move even further along your roadmap.